 Like the regulations on organizations noted above, the new law contains substantial restrictive provisions.
-It claims to simultaneously protect citizens right to assemble and "to safeguard social stability and public order.
+It claims to simultaneously protect citizens right to assemble and "to safeguard social stability and public order."

-At the outset the law sets forth the obligation that citizens who exercise the right to assemble, parade or demonstrate must not violate the basic principles in the Constitution "nor infringe upon These interests are, however, not defined with any specificity and there is no indication that they will be interpreted narrowly in accordance with international standards which require a clear demonstration of the need for restrictions on these rights.
+At the outset the law sets forth the obligation that citizens who exercise the right to assemble, parade or demonstrate must not violate the basic principles in the Constitution "nor infringe upon the interests of the state, society and collectives . . . .".
+These interests are, however, not defined with any specificity and there is no indication that they will be interpreted narrowly in accordance with international standards which require a clear demonstration of the need for restrictions on these rights.
 The remainder of the law defines the procedure for obtaining permits for assemblies and demonstrations.
 The law formally vests the power to decide these matters in "public security bureaus" throughout the country.